 In 2018, Trinity Coalition met with representatives of these nine cities and Dallas County, with a proposal to integrate all 21 existing canoe launch sites, plus three future launch sites, into a single paddling trail, followed by an application to the National Park Service (NPS) for National Recreation Trail status.
-Our Collation received letters of support from all ten local governments and others, and submitted the NPS application for National Recreation Trail designation.
-The process for selection entails the NPS, under governance of the U.S. Department of Interior, to review, fine-tune and select applicant organizations.
-Awarded designees will be announced in June, 2020.
-Thus far, our communications with NPS have signaled a positive result for receiving the National Recreation Trail status.
+Our Collation received letters of support from all ten local governments and others, and in 2020 was awarded the designation of National Water Trail by the Secretary of the Interior.
+The Trinity is one of only 33 rivers in the U.S. to hold that designation.

 Download the full map (PDF format)